Healthy oceans and productive fisheries are critical for the future of our planet, the survival of our species, and the prosperity of our country.

 - Promote policies that support and strengthen our nation’s working waterfronts and community-based fishermen, including improving opportunities for fishing communities to access a greater share of fisheries and other community safeguards.

-- Transition to a more comprehensive fisheries management system that protects ocean ecosystems, including stronger protections for fish habitat and better management and conservation of forage (or small “bait” fish) species that feed larger predators.
+- Transition to a more comprehensive approach to fisheries management that safeguards marine ecosystems, including stronger protections for fish habitat and better management and conservation of forage (or small “bait” fish) species that feed larger predators.
 This also includes measures to minimize bycatch (the catching and potentially killing of non-targeted wildlife during fishing) and incorporate better fisheries science.

 - Strengthen assessment, monitoring, and enforcement mechanisms for implementing the law, including improving assessments of fish stocks and accounting of fish catch.
 This also includes more timely, comprehensive, and cost effective electronic monitoring of fishing vessels.